 Quite simply, every business has goals.
-Some may seek to increase revenue while others need to maintian customer satisfaction.
+Some may seek to increase revenue while others aim to maintain customer satisfaction.
 How do you define a goal?
 How do you set yourself up to successfully meet your goal?
 Read on to find out.

 What's a Goal?

 If you want to meet a goal, you need to first have a goal.
-We recommend that you start with a good goal: one that's Specific, Measurable, Attainable, Realistic, and Time-Bound or SMART.
-A SMART Goal isn't saying, "We want to increase sales," it's saying "We want to increase sales by 15% by the end of this Fiscal Year."
+We recommend that you start with a good goal: one that's specific, measurable, attainable, realistic, and time-bound or SMART.
+A SMART goal isn't saying, "We want to increase sales"; it's saying, "We want to increase sales by 15 percent by the end of this fiscal year."
 The main goal, increasing sales, is included.
-It's made more specific with the inclusion of the phrase "by 15%" and time-bound with "by the end of this fiscal year."
+It's made more specific with the inclusion of the phrase "by 15 percent" and time-bound with "by the end of this fiscal year."
 We know that sales numbers are measurable (otherwise this blog post would be a moot point!).
-If there is a good demand for this product or service and the fiscal year is a sufficient length of time away, then this goal is also Attainable and Realistic.
+If there is a good demand for this product or service and the fiscal year is a sufficient length of time away, then this goal is also attainable and realistic.

 As a variation, you may also want to calculate how much it costs to generate a qualified lead.
-Use the same method as calculating cost to acquire a lead, but add your total number of MQLs or SQLs instead.
+Use the same method as you use to calculate the cost to acquire a lead, but add your total number of MQLs or SQLs instead.

 First, calculate your expenses for generating opportunities.
-This should include lead acquisition costs plus anything that helps an opportunity get et.
+This should include lead acquisition costs plus anything that helps an opportunity come to light.
 Frequently, business development or inside sales teams will work in this function, although including salaries is still optional.
 Next, tally up your number of opportunities for the set time period.
 Then, divide the number of opportunities by the total cost.

 If you're trying to increase revenue by a certain amount or percent, it's important to know how much you should expect to put out to bring in enough to meet your revenue goal.
 You may also want to calculate:

-- Customer Lifetime Value, especially if your goal is for an extended period of time.
+- Customer lifetime value, especially if your goal covers an extended period of time.
 To find this, calculate the length of time you keep a customer and multiply it by the average revenue from customers during one unit of that time period.

 How Many _____ You Need